rubycmarroquin/MoneyOnMyMind/README.md

 <img src="./assets/BudgetPage.png" />

 Additionally, users are offered a "bell" option that allows them to get a Google calendar invitation that is generated using Google Calendar API! (never forget to pay your bills again~) The calendar invite is only available if an expense has a due date and if the date has not already passed (e.g., If it is May 25th, 2023 you cannot get one for January 1st, 2023).
+DISCLAIMER: If you want to use the calendar invite, you must use a valid email address during sign up!

 <img src="./assets/CalendarInvite.png" />